jacobmstein/Kits/README.md

 ---
 ### Update
-The update command sets the kit's items to those in your inventory.
+The update command sets a kit's items to those in your inventory.
 #### Arguments
 | Argument Name | Description          |
 | ------------- | -------------------- |